Vehicle weights explained

 The term maximum authorised mass (MAM), used in the context of driving licences, is the maximum weight of a vehicle or trailer including the maximum load that can be carried safely while used on the road.
-This is also known as gross vehicle weight (GVW) or permissible maximum weight.
+This is also known as gross vehicle weight (GVW) or maximum weight allowed.

 It will be listed in the owner's manual and is normally shown on a plate or sticker fitted to the vehicle.
 The plate or sticker may also show a gross train weight (GTW).

 If a vehicle is unlikely to be used at its potential maximum weight, it may be down-plated, so that a lower weight is given on the plate.
 The manufacturer should be contacted and a replacement plate sought to reflect the new weights.

 The maximum weights at which vehicles, trailers and articulated combinations can be used are marked on the vehicle's plate or can be found in the owner's manual.